 Inklings Abroad 2018

-This year we are taking two trips.
+This year we are taking two trips over 3 weeks.
 Here's the scoop.

 Week 2: Oxford

 Both trips will meet together in Oxford for our core Inklings week.
 We’ll explore the city of the dreaming spires, visit C.S.
-Lewis’s home, and discuss the lives of the Inklings in depth.
-There will also have several optional day-trips during our Oxford week. such as to London and the Cotswolds.
+Lewis’s home, raise a pint in the Bird and Baby, and discuss the lives of the Inklings in depth.
+There will also be several optional day-trips. such as to London, Stratford and the Cotswolds.

 Week 3: France & Switzerland

 Using a chateau as a base, we’ll visit the World War I battlefields where Lewis and Tolkien fought, and learn about the fallen comrades who inspired them.
 Then we’ll take a train up into the Alps and see the landscapes that gave Tolkien the idea for Rivendell.
 Our trip will conclude by the quiet shores of lake Geneva.

 Inklings Abroad (Week 1 and 2, includes Cornwall & Oxford): $1,875